 Negotiation Theory and Strategy

-This professional course explores negotiation strategies with lectures, discussions and hands-on simulations.
+This professional workshop explores negotiation strategies with lectures, discussions and hands-on simulations.

-In this course, Professor and former Dean Russell Korobkin teaches the analytical approach to negotiation that he developed and has taught at UCLA for 23 years, as well as to business and law students and professionals around the world.
+In this professional workshop, Vice Dean and Professor Russell Korobkin teaches the analytical approach to negotiation that he developed and has taught at UCLA for 23 years, as well as to business and law students and professionals around the world.
 The approach is applicable to any professional or personal negotiation context.
 In this hands-on program, you will participate in six negotiation simulations, interspersed with lectures and discussion.
 Approximately two hours of preparation for the simulations prior to the program is required.

 This course will break down and analyze the negotiation process using the “Five Tool Negotiator” approach created by Professor Korobkin.
 After an introduction to the course, Day 1 will cover the first three tools: Bargaining Zone Analysis, Persuasion, the Deal Design.
 Day 2 will cover tools 4 and 5: Power and Fairness Norms.
 Each of the five principle segments of the course will include lecture, a hands-on negotiation simulation, and a class debrief/discussion of the simulation.